swiftlang/swift-evolution/proposals/0320-codingkeyrepresentable.md

 No direct impact, since adoption of this protocol is additive.

 However, special care must be taken in *adopting* the protocol, since adoption on any type `T` which has previously been encoded as a dictionary key can introduce backwards incompatibility with archives.
-It is always safe to adopt `CodingKeyConvertible` on new types, or types newly-conforming to `Codable`.
+It is always safe to adopt `CodingKeyRepresentable` on new types, or types newly-conforming to `Codable`.

 ## Other Considerations